This past week, I have (finally decided to) cut loss in one of my stocks.

 It was painful.

 It was the biggest holding, percentage wise, in my portfolio.
-My small, but slowly growing, portfolio since I started investing a year and a half ago.
+My very small, but slowly growing, portfolio since I started investing just a year and a half ago.

 It was also my biggest loss to-date, and a decision I should have made months back, but didn’t.